gravitational/gravity/docs/6.x/quickstart.md

 https://10.5.5.28:3009/web/newuser/e5b5422da69ff44d41f92e3ce6167659a7fee10e1023acea22062141dfe0238e
 ```

 Now click on the printed URL and select a password.
-You are now inside the K8s management UI
+You are now inside the Cluster
-for your Cluster.
+Admin Panel.
 You can bookmark the following URL to access it in the future: `https://https://10.5.5.28:32009/web/`

 You will also see that this Cluster is running Mattermost inside, accessible as a Kubernetes service
 on port `32010`, i.e. it's accessible using IP addresses of both machines in the Cluster: